 The POES spacecraft constellation includes two primary, one secondary, two standby and one non-operational spacecraft.
 These spacecraft are in circular orbits inclined at approximately 98 degrees (retrograde).
-As of May 21, 2007, NOAA declared EUMETSAT's METOP-A as their mid-morning operational spacecraft.
+As of May 21, 2007, NOAA declared Eumetsat's METOP-A as their mid-morning operational spacecraft.
 The primary operational spacecraft, NOAA-18 is in sun-synchronous afternoon orbit.
 Three secondary spacecraft, NOAA-17, NOAA-16 and NOAA-15 provide additional payload operational data.
 NOAA-12 - is standby spacecraft supporting additional user data requirements.
-NOAA-14 and NOAA-12 were decommissioned on May 23, 2007 and August 10, 2007, respectively.
+NOAA-14 was decommissioned on May 23, 2007.